microsoft/chat-copilot/plugins/OBO/README.md

 ## Test Instructions

 1. Run a prompt to validate that the model knows that can call Grapi APIs

    - Hi!, Are you able to call Graph APIs?

 2. Run a prompt to provide a sample call

    - Please get the list of applications in my tenant.
-You can call the Graph API: https://graph.microsoft.com/v1.0/applications$select=appId,identifierUris,displayName,publisherDomain,signInAudience.
-Required scope: Application.Read.All
+     You can call the Graph API: [PROVIDE A VALID MS GRAPH API AND ODATA QUERY] Required scope: [PROVIDE A VALID SCOPE]

 3. Run any prompt that retrieves information from the tenant